gocd-contrib/ansible-gocd/README.md

       * GOCD_SMTP_ENCRYPTED_PASSWORD - Encrypted password for SMTP authentication.  *One of the two password is required if a SMTP user is defined.*
       * GOCD_SMTP_TLS [optional] - Use TLS when sending email.
 Default is true.

-* Configure LDAP security
+* Configure Security
-   * SEt GOCD_CONFIGURE_LDAP to true.
-Don't use this yet.
-I don't know how to populate the base admin user ;-)
+   * Set GOCD_CONFIGURE_SECURITY to true and optionally define LDAP configure.
+By default an admin user of 'admin' with a password of 'insecure' will be created in /etc/go/passwd.
+   * For LDAP authentication specify values for GOCD_LDAP_URL, GOCD_LDAP_MANAGER_DN, GOCD_LDAP_SEARCH_FILTER, and GOCD_LDAP_SEARCH_BASE.
+See Go's documentation on how to use these.
+   * The default admin username, password, and file path can be overridden with GOCD_DEFAULT_ADMIN, GOCD_DEFAULT_PASS, and GOCD_PASSWORDFILE_PATH

 ### Agents